sudeeprp/default-coding/investment-benefits.md

 For instance, when interpreting a clinical lab report, the instructions can be repetitive:
 See if the pulse-rate is in the normal range;
-if the blood pressur is in the normal range;
+if the blood pressure is in the normal range;
 if oxygen saturation is in the normal range...
 We wouldn't do that.
 We would normally abstract it as: